validatedpatterns/docs/ansible-edge-gitops/getting-started.md

    git push origin my-branch
    ```

-1. You can deploy the pattern using the [validated pattern operator](/infrastructure/using-validated-pattern-operator/).
-If you do use the operator then skip to Validating the Environment below.

-1. Preview the changes
+1. (Optional) Preview the changes

     ```sh
     make show
     ```

-1. Login to your cluster using oc login or exporting the KUBECONFIG

-    ```sh
-    oc login
-    ```

-    or set KUBECONFIG to the path to your `kubeconfig` file.
-For example:

-    ```sh
-    export KUBECONFIG=~/my-ocp-env/hub/auth/kubconfig
-    ```

-1. Apply the changes to your cluster
+1. Apply the changes to your cluster.
+This will install the pattern via the Validated Patterns Operator, and then run any necessary follow-up steps.

     ```sh
     make install